-If you’re not using content marketing to attract the right kind of customers to your website then you need to start doing so, its almost 2016 after all.
+If you’re not using content marketing to attract the right kind of customers to your website then you need to start doing so.
+Simple as.

 Seriously, there’s no better way.
 Sure it takes some work, you need a plan and you can get by just running ads direct to your landing page.
 But if you’re in it for the long haul, then investing in content will ultimately pay off via increased authority and trust in the marketplace and a lower customer acquisition cost.